Top 10 Tips for Internet Defamation Victims

 Ignoring the defamation should be done only after a thorough understanding of the scope of the defamation and the relative strength of your case.
 Removal should always be your first choice.
 Ignoring the defamation may allow the lies to spread and increase the damage.
 Nonetheless, in some unique situations ignoring the defamation may be the best approach.
 The judgment of an experienced lawyer can be of tremendous assistance here.

 In many cases the best way to combat bad speech is with good speech.
 This may involve creating a website to compete with the defamatory website and posting your version of the facts.
 A refutation must be done wisely.
 A refutation done improperly could lead to “flame wars” or could even raise the search engine rankings of the defamatory page.

 In some cases, it may be wise to submit a comment in the same forum where the defamation was posted.
-A refutation posted on the same page as the original defamation should never repeat the victim’s name on that same page.
-Doing so will make that page rank a little bit better in the search engines for a search of the victim’s name and have the opposite of the desired effect.
-A well written refutation could neutralize the sting of a libellous internet posting.
+Be aware that doing so may make that page rank a little bit better in the search engines for a search of the victim’s name and have the opposite of the desired effect.
+A well written refutation should strive to neutralize the sting of a libelous internet posting.

 8. Consider Burying It

 If the page cannot be found in the first page of the major search engines when your name (and variations thereof) is searched, then the defamatory posting’s sting is usually limited.
 In some cases it may be worthwhile to simply create or promote websites in such a way that rank higher when your name is searched than the defamatory content.
 This approach makes especially good sense for businesses as the new pages could be used to market the business and improve the businesses on-line reputation.
-For individuals creating profiles on sites such as Facebook, My Space, Twitter, Blogger, and WordPress could cause the offending site to drop dramatically in the search engines.
+For some individuals burying it might be as simple as joining some social networking sites.

 9. Cease and Desist Notice